Police: 4 dead at pot farm were 'executed,' Chinese citizens

 Authorities said the three men and one woman, who were Chinese citizens, were “executed” on the 10-acre (4-hectare) property west of Hennessey, about 55 miles (90 kilometers) northwest of Oklahoma City.
-A fifth victim who was wounded and who is also a Chinese citizen was taken to an Oklahoma City hospital.
+A fifth victim who is also a Chinese citizen was wounded and taken to an Oklahoma City hospital.

 Next-of-kin notification was still pending “because of a significant language barrier,” police said.